 Securing sensitive company data is one of the top priorities for any IT department.
 For businesses that run on Apple, FileVault is an essential tool for Mac security.
 By encrypting all of the information on a Mac computer’s startup disk, FileVault makes company information unreadable to unauthorized users.

-In this article, we’ll review what FileVault is and how it can be used to secure Mac computers, then discuss how admins can deploy it, and how FileVault recovery keys should be managed.
+In this article, we’ll review what FileVault is and how it can be used to secure Mac computers.
+We'll then discuss how admins can deploy it, and how FileVault recovery keys should be managed.

 What Does FileVault Do?

-First to the review: FileVault encrypts all data on Mac device startup disks, allowing that data to be accessed only after proper login credentials have been entered.
+First to the review: Built into the Mac operating system, FileVault encrypts all data on Mac startup disks, allowing that data to be accessed only after proper login credentials have been entered.
 FileVault encrypts data in the background, so employees may not even know it’s happening, and they can use their devices while encryption is taking place.